Matheus-Janczkowski/Davout/README.md

 Activate a python virtual environment (follow instruction in the booklet to create a virtual environment if you don't have one), go into the directory where the files are located through the virtual environment terminal.
-Then, type in terminal:
+Then, type in terminal (instead of python you might need to explicitely type in the version, like python3):

-python3 setup.py bdist_wheel sdist
+python setup.py bdist_wheel sdist

 pip install .

 To test the installation:

-python3
+python

 import Grante